Human Resources Guidelines

 POLICY'S INITIAL DATE: May 10, 1994

 The University is committed to helping faculty balance the often conflicting demands of acclimating newly born or adopted children into the family with professional responsibilities.
-Toward this end, this guideline provides for paid parental leaves for Standing, Fixed-term I, and Fixed-term Multi-year faculty as well as release from teaching responsibilities for tenured and tenure-eligible faculty following the birth of a child or the placement of a child for adoption with the faculty member, or as appointment as legal guardian of a child/children.
+Toward this end, this guideline provides for paid parental leaves as well as release from teaching responsibilities for full-time faculty following the birth of a child, including birth by surrogacy, the placement of a child for adoption with the faculty member, or as appointment as legal guardian of a child/children.
 It is the intent of this guideline to provide consistency throughout the University community in granting paid parental leaves (and workload accommodations) without limiting any flexibility held by faculty and administrative heads.

 Paid parental leave for faculty is defined as the period of time due to a Qualifying Event during which a faculty member is relieved of all responsibilities while receiving full salary.

-Leave Following The Birth of a Child: Upon request, a leave shall be granted following the birth of a child.
+Leave following the Qualifying Event: Upon notification and request, a leave shall be granted following the Qualifying Event.
 During such leave, full salary shall be continued:

 - For at least six (6) weeks following the Qualifying Event.

-In addition to the paid parental leave for female faculty members following the birth of a child, a tenured or tenure-eligible woman has the option to either take a leave of absence without pay for the rest of the semester or to be relieved of classroom and classroom-related teaching responsibilities at full pay during the semester of the birth.
-In special circumstances, depending perhaps on the timing of the birth, the semester free of teaching might follow the one in which the Qualifying Event occurs.
+In addition to the paid parental leave following the Qualifying Event, a faculty member has the option to either take a leave of absence without pay for the rest of the semester or to be relieved of classroom and classroom-related teaching responsibilities at full pay during the semester of the Qualifying Event.
+In special circumstances, depending perhaps on the timing of the Qualifying Event, the semester free of teaching might follow the one in which the Qualifying Event occurs.
 For faculty with a 48-week appointment, the leave of absence without pay or release from teaching responsibilities may occur during the summer.

 Faculty members who have chosen to be relieved of teaching responsibilities at full pay are expected to pursue other appropriate non-classroom work, including, but not restricted to, course development, mentorship, scholarly work, student advising, research and other professional service, including departmental and University service, as appropriate and in keeping with reasonable expectations for flexibility, for the period of the semester that does not involve paid leave.

 Arranging teaching replacement throughout the semester is the responsibility of the department head or other appropriate academic administrator.

-The University and its colleges expect that faculty members giving birth or adopting children will routinely use this benefit.
 Use of this benefit shall not adversely affect the faculty member's standing or salary in any manner.
 Moreover, use of this benefit does not restrict faculty members and their department heads from making further personalized arrangements as necessary and appropriate.
 A leave with salary does not mean that the faculty member will be required to carry more than a normal load before or after the leave.
 A faculty member must not be required to "make up" for a paid parental leave.